Are Subway Tiles Difficult To Install?

 Factors Affecting Installation Difficulty

-Essential tools for subway tiling installation, including a trowel, measuring tape, spacers, and brushes, laid out on a wooden surface.
+Essential tools for subway tiling installation, including a trowel, measuring tape, spacers, and brushes, are laid out on a wooden surface.

 The DIY Challenge